fenago/learn-java-12-programming/lab_guide/Lab_10.md

 also review **Uniform Resource Locator** (**URL**)-based communication and the latest **Java HTTP Client API**.

-The following topics will be covered in this chapter:
+The following topics will be covered in this lab:

 -   Network protocols
 -   UDP-based communication